Microsoft HoloLens in the enterprise: requirements and FAQ

 Is Windows Hello for Business supported on HoloLens?

-Hello for Business (using a PIN to sign in) is supported for HoloLens.
-It must be configured using MDM.
+Windows Hello for Business (using a PIN to sign in) is supported for HoloLens.
+To allow Windows Hello for Business PIN sign-in on HoloLens:

 Does the type of account change the sign-in behavior?